 Born early '80s somewhere in rural Finland, at a place called Maaninka, I've always been a dreamer.
 I've always wanted to do things differently.
 The conventional and traditional has never suited me.
 I have too many interests and skills to be a narrow specialist.

 Throughout my life, in my studies, work and business, I have leaned on my creativity.
-When I'm not creating things for work, I'm probably crocheting a dreamcatcher or doodling something.
+When I'm not creating things for work, I'm probably crocheting a dreamcatcher or doodling flowers and herbs.

 Why, you must be wondering, is creativity SO important for me?

 Creativity is an act of forming something new and valuable.
 It may be non-physical or abstract like an idea, piece of music or a theory, or concrete like a piece of art, a book or knitted shirt.
 It requires imagination, ability to make connections and find patterns, and to create solutions.

 For me, creativity is self-expression.
 It gives me a meaning.